libp2p/docs/content/concepts/pubsub/overview.md

   applications can subscribe to these topics to receive the data and take appropriate actions.
 - **Decentralized Marketplaces**: Peers can publish and discover goods and services on specific topics and communicate and transact with each other through the PubSub system.
-- **Decentralized Streaming**: Peers can broadcast live streams on specific topics, and others can subscribe to these topics to watch the streams in real time.
-- **Decentralized Chat and Video Conferencing**: Peers can create and join specific chat rooms or video conference rooms and publish and receive real-time messages and audio/video streams.
+- **Decentralized Chat and Video Conferencing**: Peers can create and join specific chat rooms or video conference rooms and publish and receive real-time messages and advertise audio/video streams.

 ## Publish/Subscribe in libp2p